 Newborn twin schedules

-In the hopes of helping out other moms googling away like I have (and probably will do in the future), here are the schedules I used for the girls in their first few months.
+In the hopes of helping out another twin parent googling away as I have (and probably will do in the future), here are the schedules I used for the girls in their first few months.
 These are the bare bones, eating and goal nap times.

 Newborn Twin Schedules